Northeast Project: Background

-In 1982 the PRC constitution was amended to redefine the People's Republic of China as a "unitary multiethnic state built up jointly by the people of all its ethnicities" (中华人民共和国是全国各族人民共同缔造的统一的多民族国家).
-Inspired by such concepts, in the 1990s some Chinese historians such as Sun Jinji 孫進己 and Zhang Boquan 張博泉 began to re-identify Goguryeo, especially the first half of Goguryeo's history before it moved its capital to the Korean peninsula, as part of the history of China rather than Korea.
+In 1982 the Constitution of China was amended to redefine the People's Republic of China as a "unitary multiethnic state built up jointly by the people of all its ethnicities" (中华人民共和国是全国各族人民共同缔造的统一的多民族国家).
+Inspired by such concepts, in the 1990s some Chinese historians such as Sun Jinji (孫進己) and Zhang Boquan (張博泉) began to re-identify Goguryeo, especially the first half of Goguryeo's history before it moved its capital to the Korean peninsula, as part of the history of China rather than Korea.
 As early as 1993, the leader of a North Korean delegation attending a historical conference on Goguryeo in China accused Chinese historians of understanding ancient China as coterminous with the PRC, a view he claimed was not backed up by historical evidence.
 In 2002, the PRC government took the North Korea delegation leader's challenge and initiated the Northeast Project.

 China asserted that Goguryeo was an ethnic Tungusic state; and in modern-day China, Tungusic ethnicities like Manchus are citizens of China and viewed as part of China's multi-ethnic historical civilization.

 The Northeast Project is part of a series of historical research projects conducted by the Chinese Academy of Social Science, preceded by the Origin of Chinese Civilization Project (中華文明探源工程) and Xia–Shang–Zhou Chronology Project.
 These projects and other subsequent ones such as the Northeast Project are based on the modern idea of Zhonghua Minzu or a "unified multi-ethnic state", which conceives ancient China in terms of the territorial bounds of the modern Chinese state.
 This has led to numerous historical research projects by the Chinese Academy of Social Sciences on areas near the Chinese border, where historical territory overlaps with contemporary neighbors.
 This includes Manchuria and the Korean peninsula, which comprise the contemporary territories of the Democratic People's Republic of Korea, People's Republic of China, the Republic of Korea, and the Russian Federation (Siberia).

 The Northeast Project consists of research on historical kingdoms, polities and ethnicities in this area, and also modern issues such as territorial disputes and immigration.
 Pre-modern historical kingdoms and polities covered in the Northeast Project are in chronological order: Gojoseon, Buyeo, Goguryeo, Baekjae, Balhae, Yuan dynasty, Ming dynasty, Joseon and Qing dynasty.
 Modern historical and contemporary states covered by the Northeast Project are the Empire of Japan, the Soviet Union, South and North Korea and the PRC.
 Research in the Northeast Project has claimed Gojoseon, Bueyo, Goguryeo and Balhae as regional governments of the ancient Chinese empire.
 This contrasts with other historiography, where these kingdoms are considered to be sovereign independent states in Korean history.